env3d-lessons/python-data-transformation-project/README.md

 If you don’t have any datasets in mind, one interesting dataset is the vancouver crime data, which you can download it from https://geodash.vpd.ca/opendata/#.
 A relatively simple project would be to create a race chart of all crimes for each vancouver neighborhood between 2003 to present (on a yearly basis).
-Another popular website with lots of datasets is https://www.kaggle.com/
+Other popular websites with lots of datasets are https://www.kaggle.com/ and https://huggingface.co

 # Proejct (Idea 2)